AjaySingala/Oct2021ScalaBatch/pj2.md

 ### Project 2
 This is a template, to be filled out by each group and placed in their git repo titled README.md
 Requirements:
-- Create a Spark Application that processes Twitter data (Twitter preferred.
-If not Twitter, then other source).
+- Create a Spark Application that processes data (huge data) (you can either get the dataset from a reliable source or get it from an API).
 - Your project 2 pitch should involve some analysis of the data.
 This can be the central feature.
 Your final application should work, to some extent and historical data.
 - Produce a one or more .jar files for your analysis.
 Multiple smaller jar files are preferred.

 ### Presentations